10 Free Sweater Knitting Patterns

 Woman wearing a thick green sweater with a zipper in the front.

 For something a bit more complex, try this accordion jacket sweater with a zip-up front, which comes in adult and child sizes.
-The sweater knitting pattern calls for different materials whether you’re making a girls’ version or a boys’ version.
+The sweater knitting pattern has a few options to let you experiment with patterns and textures.

-For full details on this sweater pattern, visit Knitty.
+Visit Knitty for full details on this sweater pattern.

-CreditsMargaret Ohare, Paton's Yarn, Plymouth Yarn, All About You, Berroco, Universal Yarn, Need Knit Design, Yarn Lover's Room, & Yellow, Pink and Sparkly, Better Homes & Gardens, Knitty.
+CreditsMargaret OhareVOUGEknitting; Paton's Yarn; Plymouth Yarn; All About You; VOUGEknitting; Universal Yarn; Need Knit Design; Yellow, Pink and Sparkly; Better Homes & Gardens; Knitty.

 Responses